danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 ## Psychological Safety

+Psychological safety is an absolute must in order for any team to work effectively.
+Here is the definition that was given on the podcast that inspired this post:

-Definition from podcast: Ability to feel safe to ask questions, to challenge authority, to have your voice heard, to express your thoughts without fear of repercussion, without fear of being shot down or belittled.
+> Ability to feel safe to ask questions, to challenge authority, to have your voice heard, to express your thoughts without fear of repercussion, without fear of being shot down or belittled.
 Ability to have open, vulnerable conversations with respect.
 Not having a blame culture.
 If something goes wrong, its not because someone did something wrong, it's because there was something in the system of work that enabled this thing to happen.

 I would add: Not just feeling safe to ask questions and challenge authority, but for it to be encouraged.